redis/redis-doc/commands/setex.md

 Set `key` to hold the string `value` and set `key` to timeout after a given number of seconds.
-This command is equivalent to exeucting the following
+This command is equivalent to executing the following
 commands:

     SET mykey value